etiennestuder/gradle-rocker-plugin/README.md

  * `RockerCompile` task instances are themselves incremental
  * `RockerCompile` task instances participate in incremental builds
  * `RockerCompile` task instances participate in task output caching (if the rocker hot reload feature is disabled)
+ * `RockerCompile` task instances are compatible with the Gradle Configuration Cache

 # Configuration